2i2c-org/infrastructure/docs/howto/operate/new-cluster/new-cluster.md

 terraform plan -var-file=projects/CLUSTER.tfvars
 ```

-Check over the output of this command to ensure nothing if being created/deleted than you expected.
+Check over the output of this command to ensure nothing is being created/deleted that you didn't expect.
 Copy-paste the plan into your open Pull Request so a fellow 2i2c engineer can double check it too.

 If you're both satisfied with the plan, merge the Pull Request and apply the changes to deploy the cluster.